paraspell/xcm-tools/apps/xcm-api/README.md

 - `currency`: (optional): Represents the asset being sent.
 It should be a string value.
 This can also be custom multilocation.
 - `amount`: (required): Specifies the amount of assets to transfer.
 It should be a numeric value.
 - `address`: (required): Specifies the address of the recipient.
 This can also be custom multilocation.
+- `xcmVersion`: (optional): Specifies manually selected XCM version if pre-selected does not work.
+Format: Vx - where x = version number eg. V4.

 ```
 NOTICE: